fedoco/apple-slicer/README.md

 # Apple Slicer

 ## What?
-This script **parses iTunes Connect financial reports** and **splits sales by Apple subsidiaries** which are legally accountable for them.
+This script **parses App Store Connect financial reports** and **splits sales by Apple subsidiaries** which are legally accountable for them.
 It may be used to help generating *Reverse Charge* invoices for accounting and in order to correctly issue *Recapitulative Statements* mandatory in the EU.

 ## Why?